Claire Dean

 Llama Pose

 They are gentle giants that can grow to be as tall as six feet!
 They weigh anywhere from 100 to 180 kilos and a llama can comfortably carry up to 35 kilos.
 If you get a little overzealous in packing, the llama will lie down, and refuse to move until you lighten the burden.
-Their poop has no odour, so you won’t experience any unpleasant smells on your trek, or if you accidentally step in a “llama bean.”
+Their poop has no odor, so you won’t experience any unpleasant smells on your trek, or if you accidentally step in a “llama bean.”

 Llama Family

-Another wonderful thing about llama trekking is they have excellent endurance and their stomachs are specially evolved to handle poor quality food, meaning they are very versatile and low-maintenance.
+Another wonderful thing about llama trekking is they have excellent endurance and their stomachs are specially evolved to handle poor-quality food, meaning they are very versatile and low-maintenance.
 But, perhaps the best thing about going on a hike with a llama in Peru, is they have a naturally gentle nature.
 The term “stubborn as a mule” exists for a reason!
 Mules and horses can be headstrong, and that can lead to problems while hiking, perhaps even leading to dangerous scenarios.

 Brown Llama